Measuring cup

-A measuring cup is a kitchen utensil used primarily to measure the volume of liquid or bulk solid cooking ingredients such as flour and sugar, especially for volumes from about 50 mL (2 fl oz) upwards.
+A measuring cup is a kitchen utensil used primarily to measure the volume of liquid or bulk solid cooking ingredients such as flour and sugar, especially for volumes from about 50 mL (approx. 2 fl oz) upwards.
 Measuring cups are also used to measure washing powder, liquid detergents and bleach for clothes washing.
-The cup will usually have a scale marked in cups and fractions of a cup, and often with fluid measure and weight of a selection of dry foodstuffs.
+Some measuring cups will have a scale marked in cups and fractions of a cup, and often with fluid measure and weight of a selection of dry foodstuffs.
+Others are made to a specific capacity and are designed to be filled to the top with dry ingredients.

 Measuring cups may be made of plastic, glass, or metal.
 Transparent (or translucent) cups can be read from an external scale; metal ones only from a dipstick or scale marked on the inside.